-PBIS General Overview
+The Oriole Way General Overview

-The focus of Positive Behavior Interventions and Supports (PBIS) is to provide a clear system for all expected behaviors at Concordia High School.
+The focus of The Oriole Way is to provide positive behavior and supports to all students through a clear system for all expected behaviors at Concordia High School.
 While many faculty and students may have assumptions of what is expected behavior, we cannot assume that everyone's beliefs are similar.
-Through PBIS, we will work to create and maintain a productive, safe environment in which ALL school community members have clear expectations and understandings of their role in the educational process.
+The Oriole Way is a framework we work in to create and maintain a productive, safe environment in which ALL school community members have clear expectations and understandings of their role in the educational process.